ufabdyop/docker-chef-opencoral/README.md

     ssh -Y -i /tmp/coral-container-keys/id_rsa -p 2233 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no coral@localhost

+This is all done for you by the startup script (./bin/start-and-ssh.sh)

 Building
 ---
 docker build -t ufabdyop/chef-opencoral-vanilla .

 Initially, I tried running coral on a dev box with 512M of memory which turned out to be too little.
-I turned it up to 1024 and that worked.
+I turned it up to 3GB and that worked.

 Configuring
 ---
-As of version 1.0.6, the container starts with coral running, but no equipment hierarchy defined yet.
-You must:

-* set a remote password
-* run coral-admin
-* run ant build deployAll
-* run opencoral stop; opencoral start
+The container starts with an example lab and equipment hierarchy set up in coral.
+You can start the container, ssh into it (with X packet forwarding) and start the ssh coral client.
+There is also a running instance of coralapiserver (github.com/ufabdyop/coralapiserver).
+You may want to customize the coral instance, using the standard coral config tools (ant configure, coral-admin, etc.).
+See opencoral.mit.edu for details.

 Exporting Build Artifacts
 ---